OrdnanceSurvey/GeoDataViz-Toolkit/Visual Deconstructions/README.md

 It is a form of documentation that allows you to quickly reference and recreate styling rules, as well as being able to share it clearly with others.
 It is also a great way to learn how something is made and therefore is a useful tool for someone designing their own visualisation.

-This repository contains all of our visual deconstructions which can be viewed in the browser or downloaded and even printed.
+_This repository contains all of our visual deconstructions which can be viewed in the browser or downloaded and even printed._

 ## Using visual deconstructions:

-Copy the colours – We list all the styling information including hex colour codes so you can grab the colours and apply them to your own work.
+**Copy the colours** - We list all the styling information including hex colour codes so you can grab the colours and apply them to your own work.

-View in the browser – You can view the PDFs directly in the browser by selecting one within this repository.
+**View in the browser** - You can view the PDFs directly in the browser by selecting one within this repository.

-Download and print – Print them as a reference when you&#39;re designing your own visualisations.
+**Download and print** - Print them as a reference when you&#39;re designing your own visualisations.
 Our visual deconstructions are 210mm wide so they are printable on A4.

 ## Make your own visual deconstructions: